Claim: Scientists drilling in Siberia went too far and ended up punching a hole through to Hell, where the screams of the damned drifted up to them.

 Example: [Brunvand, 1993]

-Origins: This legend is quite popular among Christian groups as it "proves" Hell (and therefore God) exists.
-Popular endings to the story have it that the scientists ran screaming from the site, or that since the discovery conversions to Christianity are occurring at an unprecedented rate.
+Origins: The legend of the “well to Hell” is one that particularly appeals to some Christian groups as offering confirmation that Hell (and therefore God) exists.
+Popular endings to the story have it that scientists (the symbols of atheism) ran screaming from the site in terror when confronted with such proof, or that since the discovery of Hell conversions to Christianity began occurring at an unprecedented rate.

 If there is a Hell under Siberia, scientists have yet to discover it.
 What we have here is an enthralling legend that’s been spun off an actual event.